 The OEPTC is a benefit paid to low-to-moderate-income Ontario residents to offset energy and property taxes.

-The OEPTC consists of energy and property components; you need to qualify for either to get paid.
+The OEPTC consists of energy and property components; you must qualify for either to get paid.

 You may qualify for the OEPTC in 2022 if you meet one of the following requirements: